Skip to main content

 Distribution agreements are used extensively across manufacturing, wholesale, consumer goods, technology, pharmaceutical, and industrial sectors in the United Kingdom.
 They allow suppliers to expand into new markets or territories without the overhead cost of establishing their own sales force or infrastructure, while distributors gain the commercial opportunity to build a profitable business around established or emerging product brands.

 In England and Wales, distribution agreements are governed primarily by general contract law.
 However, several statutory regimes are important.
 The Competition Act 1998, and the Vertical Agreements Block Exemption Order 2022 (VABEO) which was retained in UK law after Brexit, regulate vertical restraints in distribution agreements including exclusive territories, non-compete obligations, and pricing practices.
 The Consumer Rights Act 2015 is relevant where the distributor resells to consumers.
 The Late Payment of Commercial Debts (Interest) Act 1998 applies to payments between businesses.
-The Commercial Agents (Council Directive) Regulations 1993, while not directly applicable to distributors, are highly relevant in practice because the supplier must ensure that the distributor's role is structured as a true buy-resell arrangement and not as a commercial agency.
+The Commercial Agents (Council Directive) Regulations 1993, while not directly applicable to distributors, are highly relevant in practice because the supplier must confirm that the distributor's role is structured as a true buy-resell arrangement and not as a commercial agency.

-This Distribution Agreement template is designed for use between a UK supplier and a UK distributor operating in England and Wales.
+The United Kingdom Distribution Agreement (UK) Distribution Agreement template is designed for use between a UK supplier and a UK distributor operating in England and Wales.
 It covers the appointment, territory, exclusivity, products, minimum purchase targets, pricing, payment terms, distributor and supplier obligations, intellectual property licensing, non-compete restrictions, confidentiality, termination, and competition law compliance.

 When Do You Need a Distribution Agreement (UK)?